palden518/DBS101.github.io/_posts/2024-02-11-SetupPersonalWebsite.md

 ---

 ## Introduction
-As a part of the module requirements, all students must create a personal learning blog website to document their flipped classroom experiences and insights.
+As a part of the module requirements, all students must create a personal learning blog website to document what they have learned from a unit.
 ## Journals
-Students are expected to compose reflective blog entries detailing what they have learned from
+Students are expected to compose reflective blog entries detailing what they have learned from the unit within 7 days of completing the unit in class.

 The evaluation criteria include the quality of content and language proficiency.

-For this module, students are tasked with completing 12 journal entries corresponding to 12 flipped class sessions.
+For this module, students are tasked with completing 6 journal entries corresponding to 6 Units of the module.

 This component contributes 10% towards the overall grade.